aravindhrajiv/Recommender-System-using-RBM-for-Collaborative-Filtering/README.md

     * Json       : for storing and exchanging data with JavaScript object notation

 # Python Scripts
-**Jupyter Notebook** - Final Product.ipynb
+**Jupyter Notebook** - Final training.ipynb , Prediction for Product Recommendation.ipynb

 # Dataset
 Download Link - https://www.kaggle.com/c/santander-product-recommendation/data
 * **train_ver2.csv** - Dataset used for training the models.
 It conatins around 13 million rows of data including user profile, user history (products that they bought) etc.
 * **reference_sample_001** - Sampled 10% of the above mentioned data as my system couldn't load the entire data.
-* First 24 columns of the data relates to the User's profile details
+* **Input Variable** - First 24 columns of the data relates to the User's profile details
-* Last 24 columns of the data relates to the User's history (products that user has bought)
+* **Target Variables** - Last 24 columns of the data relates to the User's history (products that user has bought)

 # Code Description
 #### Final training.ipynb ####